1948 United States presidential election: Progressive Party nomination

-Senator Glen H. Taylor from Idaho, an eccentric figure who was known as a "singing cowboy" and who had ridden his horse "Nugget" up the steps of the United States Capitol after winning election to the Senate in 1944, was named as Wallace's running mate.
-Although he was a member of the Democratic Party, Taylor accepted the Progressive Party's vice-presidential nomination, saying "I am not leaving the Democratic Party.
+Senator Glen H. Taylor from Idaho, an eccentric figure who was known as a "singing cowboy" and who had ridden his horse Nugget up the steps of the United States Capitol after winning election to the Senate in 1944, was named as Wallace's running mate.
+Although he was a member of the Democratic Party, Taylor accepted the Progressive Party's vice-presidential nomination, saying: "I am not leaving the Democratic Party.
 It left me.
 Wall Street and the military have taken over the Democratic Party."
-After receiving the vice-presidential nomination, Taylor told reporters that there was a difference between "pink" Communists and "red" Communists.
-Taylor claimed that "pink" Communists would support the Wallace-Taylor ticket because they believed in a "peaceful revolution" to turn the government to left-wing beliefs, but "red" Communists would support the Republican ticket in the belief that they would cause another Great Depression, which would give Communists the chance to take over the government.
+After receiving the nomination, Taylor told reporters that there was a difference between "pink" Communists and "red" Communists.
+He said "pink" Communists would support the Wallace-Taylor ticket because they believed in a "peaceful revolution" to turn the government to left-wing beliefs, but "red" Communists would support the Republican ticket in the belief that they would cause another Great Depression, which would give Communists the chance to take over.

 In the fall campaign, the Wallace-Taylor ticket made a Southern tour, where both Wallace and Taylor insisted on speaking to racially integrated audiences, in defiance of Southern custom and law at the time.
 In several North Carolina cities Wallace was hit by a total of "twenty-seven eggs, thirty-seven tomatoes, six peaches, and two lemons."
 When he left the state he announced: "As Jesus Christ said, if at any time they will not listen to you willingly, then shake the dust off from your feet and go elsewhere."
 He ate only in unsegregated restaurants, traveled with a black secretary, and in Mississippi had to be escorted by police for protection.
 His aide Clark Foreman admitted that Wallace wanted to stir up controversy for the publicity it would receive in more liberal areas in the North and West.
-As the campaign progressed, however, Wallace's crowds thinned and his standing in the polls dropped.
+But as the campaign progressed, Wallace's crowds thinned and his standing in the polls dropped.
 Wallace was hurt by the successful effort of labor unions to keep their members in the Democratic column, and by controversial statements from Progressives supporting "appeasement with Russia."
-Wallace himself attacked Winston Churchill as a "racist" and "imperialist", and Senator Taylor earned criticism for a speech in which he claimed that the "Nazis are running the U.S. government.
+Wallace himself attacked Winston Churchill as a "racist" and "imperialist", and Taylor was criticized for a speech in which he said that the "Nazis are running the U.S. government.
 So why should Russia make peace with them?
 If I were a Russian ...
 I would not agree to anything ... we are aggressively preparing for war."

 Wallace's support in polling fell from 11% in a January poll by Roper Center for Public Opinion Research to 6% by June and 4% by October.
-Wallace traveled over 55,000 miles during the campaign.
-The Wallace-Taylor ticket finished in fourth place in the election, winning 1,157,328 votes (2.4%).
+He traveled over 55,000 miles during the campaign.
+The Wallace-Taylor ticket finished fourth in the election, winning 1,157,328 votes (2.4%).
 This was only slightly less than the States' Rights Party, but the Progressive Party received no electoral votes.